-Overview of data warehouse development
+Overview of traditional data warehouse development

-Organisations often have data sitting in various locations.
+Traditional data warehouse organisations often have data sitting in various locations.
 This includes operational systems (where the data isn’t structured for reporting), in Excel or CSV, or in the cloud in some form.
 We need to get the data from these sources into our data warehouse where it is structured for reporting.

 This is done by:

 Writing code to extract the data from the sources and load it into a temporary location.

 Transforming the data into a format suitable for reporting.
 This process also includes processes to improve the quality control (called cleansing), and data integration.

 Making the data available in the data warehouse where it is structured in an optimum way for reporting purposes